cerennnnn/FoodDeliveryApp/README.md

 ✨ In my final project for TM iOS Developer Bootcamp with Swift organized by techcareer.net, I made a food delivery app.
 It supports dark mode and Turkish language.
-Users can see the foods that are displayed in the home screen, can search foods and add foods to food basket, and also can delete foods from the basket.
+Users can see the foods that are displayed in the home screen, can search foods and add foods to food basket, and also foods can be deleted from the basket.

 ✨ For this project, I used:

 - UICollectionView